 Who are your influences?
 Robert Doisneau, Henri Cartier-Bresson, Ernst Haas, Mary Ellen Mark, Elliott Erwitt, Sebastio Salgado, Cecil Beaton, Fan Ho, Don McCullin.

 What are your favourite cities for Street Photography?
 London, Mumbai, Istanbul.

 Do you need an assistant?
 I do not work with assistants unless on commercial shoots where somebody is provided.

 Advice for new photographers?
 Have fun with the camera.
-Never take it too seriously.
-Put in the hours, think for yourself, keep a camera on you all the time and pick your moments.
+Put in the hours, think for yourself and keep a camera on you all the time.

 What camera do you use?
 Leica M Cameras.
-Mainly their Monochrom Typ 246 model.
-I use Leica M lenses.
+Mainly the Monochrom Typ 246.
+I use a vareity of Leica M lenses.